minkeymouse/nowcasting-kr/STATUS.md

 - **Plots**: Plot1 ✅, Plot2 ✅, Plot3 ✅, Plot4 ✅ (nowcasting comparison plots with actual results)

 **Report Updates This Iteration**:
-- ❌ **No report sections updated** - Report sections were not modified this iteration
+- ❌ **No report sections updated** - Report sections were not modified this iteration (results already exist, but analysis not added to report)

 ---